ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/07-checkout.md

 For example:

 * Write a method in your `CashDrawer` wrapper that accepts a transaction amount and a description of the cash denominations provided by the user, and then computes the correct change and returns a description of the denominations and amounts to be given as change.
 If the user did not provide enough cash, it could throw an exception or some other error.
-* Write a method in your `CashDrawer` wrapper that accepts a description of the current denominations and amounts in a drawer, a description of the cash provided by the user, and a description of the change to be given.
-The method should compute the updated contents of the drawer, making substitutions when needed to handle situations where not enough of a denomination are present, and then return a description of those changes.
+* Write a method in your `CashDrawer` wrapper that accepts a description of the cash provided by the user, and a description of the change to be given.
+The method should compute the updated contents of the drawer using its existing contents, making substitutions when needed to handle situations where not enough of a denomination are present, and then return a description of those changes.
   * Your wrapper would also include a separate method to actually send those changes to the cash drawer, but that method **does not** need to be unit tested for correctness and shouldn't be directly called by the method above.
 That would technically be an _integration test_, which we aren't worrying about for now.
 * Write a method in your `ReceiptPrinter` wrapper that accepts an `Order` object and returns a list of strings that represent the receipt to be printed.
 Verify that the contents of that list fully reflect the `Order` given to it.
   * Your wrapper would also include a separate method to actually print a list of strings to a receipt, but that method **does not** need to be unit tested for correctness and shouldn't be directly called by the method above.